-Dr Bryce Wakefield is the National Deputy Director of the Australian Institute of International Affairs and a visiting fellow at the Australian National University.
+Dr Bryce Wakefield is the national executive director of the Australian Institute of International Affairs and a visiting fellow at the Australian National University.
 He has lived, worked and researched in the United States, Japan, Europe and New Zealand.
 He trained as a political scientist with particular expertise in International Relations and the international affairs of East Asia.

-From 2012 to 2018, he was a tenured lecturer of area studies and international relations at Leiden University in the Netherlands.
-At Leiden he taught numerous classes on the foreign policy and domestic politics of Japan, the politics of East Asia, comparative politics, and the relationship between politics and culture.
+He was also a university lecturer with tenure in area studies and international relations at Leiden University in the Netherlands.
+While at Leiden from 2012-2018 he taught numerous classes on the foreign policy and domestic politics of Japan, the politics of East Asia, comparative politics, and the relationship between politics and culture.
 He designed and implemented a successful specialization on culture and politics for Leiden’s graduate program in International Relations.
 During his time as a university academic he also delivered training, induction and briefing sessions for Dutch and international diplomats in the Hague and in Japan.

-Bryce’s academic publications to date focus on constitutional issues and defence policy, political marketing and national identity in Japan, and he is the politics editor for the academic journal Japan Studies.
+Bryce’s academic publications to date focus on constitutional issues and defence policy, political marketing and national identity in Japan.
 While at the Wilson Center, he also edited and contributed to several of the centre’s multi-author publications on East Asian politics and foreign policy.
 He has also written on New Zealand’s foreign policy and has been called to the Australian Senate Foreign Affairs and Defence References Select Committee to give expert testimony.

 Bryce lived in Japan from 1998 to 2004 and earned his master’s degree from Osaka University’s School of International Public Policy.
 He earned his PhD in political studies from the University of Auckland.